dpplweb/dppl-docs/pages/board.markdown

 The Board of Trustees page contains basic info about board members and meeting announcements.
 The Board meetings page contains links to downloadable versions of minutes, financials, etc.

+## Workflow

+Here is the basic workflow that needs to be followed each month after a board meeting:

+- Update announcment intruder and remove Download button.
+- Upload and add links for approved minutes and financials.

+Then before a board meeting:

+- Upload the upcoming agenda and add a download button to the intruder.

 ## Updating the meeting announcement

 We are using an intruder on the Board page to announce upcoming meetings.
 To update the intruder, follow these steps: